Wizcorp/domes/ReadMe.md

 Decrements the number property at the given path by the given amount or by 1 if no amount is passed, then returns the new value.

+#### Objects and Arrays

+**array|object dome.clear(string path)**

+Empties all properties or elements from the object or array at the given path, then returns the object or array reference.

 #### Strings and Arrays

 **array|string dome.append(string path[, mixed arg1[, mixed arg2[, ...]]])**